mocacinno/blockchain_learningtool/README.md

 # Blockchain Learningtool by Mocacinno

+## tipjar

+bc1qhqgjj87wymwk7a6rj92tp3cxt3crt00a9qg6pa

+i basically accept any kind of tips, eventough i only posted a bitcoin address...
+If you want to support this project but want to tip some altcoin, or using a L2 sollution: just contact me on bitcointalk, or open an issue on this repo

 ## intro

 This tool was written to give some ELI12 insight in what a blockchain is, what a transaction is, what a wallet is,...